cmgerber/PLOS_Cloud_Explorer/README.md

 ### We downloaded bulk data from PLOS API

-In order to collect a full dataset from the PLOS Search API, we used a Python script to download data for 115489 acticles -- all articles ever published in PLOS journals and accessible through the API -- while respecting the limits on the frequency and number of API calls.
+In order to collect a full dataset from the PLOS Search API, we used a Python script to download data for ~120 thousand acticles -- all articles ever published in PLOS journals and accessible through the API -- while respecting the limits on the frequency and number of API calls.
 After some trial and error, a successful bulk download took only three hours.

 > notebook: [Batch_data_collection_full.ipynb](http://nbviewer.ipython.org/github/cmgerber/PLOS_Cloud_Explorer/blob/master/ipython_notebooks/Batch_data_collection_full.ipynb)

-The resulting dataset contains the following for each article:
+The resulting dataset (last updated: 2014-07-21) contains the following for each article:
 * article DOI
 * title
 * authors